jaredpetersen/kafka-connect-arangodb/SourceConnector.md

 https://github.com/arangodb/arangodb/pull/9473/files

 _rev uses Hybrid Logical Clock.

-Can't decode _rev though because it's not supported and because it doesn't exist on every object
+However, this doesn't exist on every WAL record.

+Notable things that don't include it are index create/drop operations.
+ArangoSync supports these though, so it probably doesn't use the WAL

+RocksDB means no transactions

+What about using the incremental replication?

+GET /_api/replication/clusterInventory -- returns collections and indexes for everything in the cluster